Ingenia-SE/TDF-SARUS/docs/index.md

 ### Computer Vision
+We've trained a YOLO neural network to maximize the effectivity of person detection with our custom dataset.
+The NN can detect people and different animals such as cows, deers and wolves.

 ### tdf_gazebo map
 The Simulation Team at TDF has developed a brand new map for their simulation purposes.
 It features multiple environments to design and test the S&R tasks.